Auto supplier collapse threatens GM, Ford production in Australia

-CANBERRA (Reuters) - The closure of Australia’s Autodom Ltd AIE.AX, a top Australian auto parts supplier, could shut down production at local units of Ford and General Motors by next week and executives are working frantically to save the company.
+CANBERRA, Nov 2 (Reuters) - The closure of Australia’s Autodom Ltd, a top Australian auto parts supplier, could shut down production at local units of Ford and General Motors by next week and executives are working frantically to save the company.

-Autodom, a $2.1 million supplier of parts to local units of Ford (F.N), Toyota (7203.T) and the General Motors Holden unit of GM (GM.N), has indefinitely closed its plants in two Australian cities amid a halving of car production in the wake of the global financial slowdown.
+Autodom, a $2.1 million supplier of parts to local units of Ford, Toyota and the General Motors Holden unit of GM, has indefinitely closed its plants in two Australian cities amid a halving of car production in the wake of the global financial slowdown.

 Australia’s automotive industry, based mainly in southern Victoria and South Australia states, is a major contributor to Australia’s manufacturing base with three manufacturers exporting $3.3 billion worth of vehicles a year with the aid of around 160 component makers.